Business Processes and Business Logic

 InterSystems IRIS provides tools that enable nontechnical users to define business processes, data transformations, and business rules.
 These users can view and edit the logic visually without programming or diagramming skills.

 Note that there is overlap among the lower-level options available in business processes, data transformations, and business rules.
-For a comparison, see Comparison of Business Logic Tools in Developing Productions.
+For a comparison, see Comparison of Business Logic Tools.
 It is worthwhile to review these options before deciding how to organize your logic.

 Types of Business Processes